 If you live with others, have fussy neighbors, or don’t want to use earphones when you run, a quiet treadmill is a must.
 The Goplus has been chosen as the quietest treadmill under $500.

-The motor is little, at 1 HP, which makes it unsuitable for running but very quiet in operation.
-If you’re looking for a walking that’s not noisy, this one would be a-okay.
+The motor is little, at 1 HP, which makes it unsuitable for running.
+But it is very quiet in operation.
+If you’re looking for a walking option that’s not noisy, this one would be a-okay.

 You can choose from 12 workout programs, and it supports a weight capacity of up to 220lbs.